 - Tuition and fees are payable as billed, and no student shall be allowed to register for classes in any educational unit if they have a past-due balance greater than $1,500.

 - Students may not drop a course merely by stopping attendance, but must officially drop the course.
 Any credit/refund of tuition or fees is determined by the date the course was dropped.
 Student initiated course drop using SalukiNet will carry the effective date of that action for the purpose of determining tuition and fee refund.

 - Transfer students admitted on the basis of incomplete transcripts must submit complete transcripts prior to being allowed to register for a second term at SIU.
-SIU, Evaluations, Registrar’s Office, Student Services Building MC 4725, 1263 Lincoln Drive, Room 0382, Carbondale IL 62901.
+A registration hold is used to ensure final transcripts are received in a timely manner.
+SIU, Evaluations, Registrar’s Office, Student Services Building MC 4725, 1263 Lincoln Drive, Room 0251, Carbondale IL 62901.

 The faculty of Southern Illinois University Carbondale affirms the importance of prompt and regular attendance on the part of all undergraduate students.
 Quality instruction clearly depends upon active student participation in the classroom or its equivalent learning environment.
 In the transition from high school to the university and from the university to the workplace, personal success is directly related to good attendance.

 As a caring public institution, SIU has the obligation to encourage its primary constituents, the students, to meet their responsibilities first of all to themselves, but also to their families, their classmates, their instructors and the taxpayers and donors who underwrite higher education in the state of Illinois.